Pompeo: Trump's Iran Strategy is Working

 Secretary of State Mike Pompeo says the U.S. is working to find a diplomatic outcome to tensions with Iran, which has been blamed for an attack on Saudi oil facilities, but he warned if diplomacy fails President Donald Trump "will make necessary decisions to achieve our objectives."

-Pompeo told the ABC News that the recent Trump administration decision to send additional U.S. air defense troops to Saudi Arabia will "improve the capabilities" and "will make it more difficult" for Iran.
+Pompeo told the ABC News that the recent Trump administration decision to send additional U.S. military forces and air defense equipment to Saudi Arabia will "improve the capabilities" and "will make it more difficult" for Iran.

 Iranian President Hassan Rouhani said Sunday the presence of foreign forces in the Persian Gulf area would create "insecurity in the region."